 The Need for Strategic Thinking

 Employer engagement takes many forms and can start gradually and grow organically.
-However, there is a need for strategic thinking to maximize the value of the engagement.
+However, maximizing the impact of the engagement requires strategic thinking.

 When there is evidence of strong employer engagement in program development, all other areas of employer input will increase.
-For example, when the college has a strong model of engagement in program development, the following are likely.
+For example, when the college has a strong model of engagement in program development, the following are likely to occur.

-- Programs with input from employers lead to increased graduation and graduate placement rates.
+- Programs with input from employers lead to increased graduation and job placement rates.

-- Engaged employers are aware of program and college needs and offer to connect them to their networks and resources or to make donations to benefit the program.
+- Engaged employers are aware of program and college needs and are more willing to connect them to their networks and resources and/or make donations.

-- Engaged employers have an increased awareness of the real challenges and opportunities which may lead to them lending their name to advocacy, sector leadership, or branding.
+- Engaged employers have an increased awareness of challenges and opportunities and are more likely to lend their names to programs through advocacy, sector leadership, and branding.